(This article was reprinted in the online magazine of The Institute for Ethics & Emerging Technologies, October 31, 2015)

 Stanley also invokes the idea of a flawed ideology which generates false beliefs that are impervious to evidence.
 Once the flawed ideology has been implanted, then you don’t need propaganda anymore, you just reactivate the false belief.
 For example. if you convince people that President Obama is a Muslim, then you just use his middle name to bring that belief to the surface.
 Or if you convince them against all evidence that he wasn’t born in America, you just have to keep talking about how foreign he seems.

 Where do these false ideologies come from?
 Stanley argues that they derive from self-interest, especially the belief that we are good, and from our social identity.
 For example, the lifestyle of American slaveholders in the pre-Civil War south was dependent upon believing blacks were inferior.
-And it would be hard to turn your back on such beliefs if your social identity was caught up in those beliefs.
+And it would be hard to reject such beliefs if your social identity depended on those beliefs.
 Religious beliefs function similarly.
-Other believers are members of your clan, and it takes courage to admit that you clan has false beliefs or commits atrocities.
+Other believers are members of your clan, and it takes courage to admit that you clan has false beliefs, commits atrocities, etc.

 In sum, we develop social identity with people who share our interests, and we naturally avoid contrary ideas.
 This leads to flawed ideologies based on emotion, stereotype and prejudice rather than reason and evidence.
 These false beliefs are reinforced by propaganda that tells us that freedom or equality demand that we diminish the freedom or equality of others.
 Such beliefs are almost impossible to refute because different ideas threaten the believer’s ego and social relationships.

-But who or what determines what ideas or true and what ones are false?
+Reflection – But who or what determines what ideas are true and what ones are false?
 Can’t we just say that everyone just believes on the basis of self-interest and social relationships?
 We could say that, but it isn’t true.
 Why?
 Because some things are really true and some things are really false independent of our prejudices.
-Climate change really is real happening, vaccines are really good for preventing disease, voter fraud isn’t really happening, and there are no significant biological distinctions between races.
-(In fact, the idea of race is not a biological notion.)
+Climate change really is happening, vaccines are really good for preventing disease, voter fraud isn’t really happening, and there are no significant biological distinctions between races.
+(For more see “Race is a Social Construct, Scientists Argue.”
+In fact, the idea of race is not a biological notion.)
 There really is a truth about these matters which is determined not by what you want to be true, but by what really is true.
 And the truth is discovered in the world by the careful application of the scientific method.